 The battalions were sent to cover the junctions of the Back Road and East Road with the Abucay-Hacienda Road on January 25.
 While holding the position, the 45th Infantry, Philippine Scouts, fought its way to the position at 3:00 A.M.
 One platoon was sent to the front of the column of trucks that were loading the troops.
 The tanks provided heavy fire so that the infantry could withdraw and inflicted heavy losses on the Japanese.

 On January 26, the battalion held a position a kilometer north of the Pilar-Bagac Road.
 Four self-propelled mounts were with the battalion.
 At 9:45 A.M. the tankers were warned by Filipino a large Japanese force was coming.
 When the enemy appeared the tanks opened up with all the battalion had.
 At 10:30 A.M., the Japanese withdrew after losing 500 of 1200 men in the column.
-This action prevented new defensive line that was forming from being breached.
+This action prevented a new defensive line that was forming from being breached.
 Miller called his tank commanders and radio operators to his half-track, and as he was talking to them they heard the whistling sound of a shell and hit the dirt.
 The shell landed a few yards from them.
 When they got up, Miller was standing there and said, “Those dirty sons of bitches.”
 The commanding officers of the tank battalions received promotions to Lieutenant Colonels at this time.